-This qualification is aimed at those who are involved in preparing surfaces and applying paint by brush to complex surfaces and hanging wall coverings such as standard paper and/or wide with vinyl.
+This one/two year course is ideal if you are involved in preparing surfaces and applying paint by brush to complex surfaces or hanging wall coverings.

-It allows candidates to prove they have the skills and knowledge in a range of finishing techniques including the application of coving and decorative moldings, application of coatings by spray methods, stenciling, graining, comb textured, marbling and the application of metal leaf.
+It will allow you to enhance your skills and knowledge in a range of finishing techniques including the application of coving and decorative mouldings, application of coatings by spray methods, stencilling, graining, comb textured, marbling and the application of metal leaf.

 Mandatory / optional units include:

 - Conforming to general health, safety and welfare in the workplace*